deep-foundation/dev/readme.md

 Everything starts automatically.

-When all tasks are done, you can open - http://localhost:3007/ **(ctrl/cmd + click by link)**
+When all tasks are done, you can open Deep in browser: http://localhost:3007/ **(ctrl/cmd + click by link)**

 You may need to [make port](https://docs.github.com/en/codespaces/developing-in-codespaces/forwarding-ports-in-your-codespace#sharing-a-port) 3007 public.

 ![image](https://github.com/CEHR2005/dev/assets/8792220/6157e4c4-ac6a-4ff8-8d13-487737765b7b)

-When all tasks are done, you can open - your Deep.Case
+When all tasks are done, you can open Deep.Case App using `PORTS` tab:

 ![image](https://github.com/CEHR2005/dev/assets/8792220/a45a046c-bec0-473b-8883-3e4e41c4ef83)